EBIBioSamples/bioschemas_marref_demo/Readme.md

 This repo contains a copy of the [bsbang-crawler](https://github.com/justinccdev/bsbang-crawler) modified for the demo pourposes

 ## Summary
-A [Summary.md](summary page) is available explaining the demo and showing the process we went through in during the hackathon.
+A [summary page](Summary.md) is available explaining the demo and showing the process we went through in during the hackathon.

 ## Dev details